Sometimes movies incorporate our two favorite topics – food and travel

 We definitely recommend the movie Chef.
 It’s a well-rounded film about characters with whom we can relate.
 The food and travel scenes are an added bonus.
 It goes over the top with the tweeting Twitter birds, but it’s overall a solid film.

-Tip: Definitely plan a nice dinner for after the movie.
+Pro Tip: Definitely plan a nice dinner for after seeing a movie about food and travel.
 You will want to discuss the film over a good meal.
-Cuban would be ideal.
-Or, like us, you can have a burger and fries at the local Shake Shack.
-Whatever works for you.

 The photos are courtesy of www.chefthefilm.com.